pulumi/docs/reference/programming-model.md

 })
 ```

 The `apply` method accepts a callback which will be passed the value of the `Output` when it is available, and which returns the new value.
-The result of the call to `apply` is new `Output` whose value is the value returned from the callback, and which includes the dependencies of the original `Output`.
+The result of the call to `apply` is a new `Output` whose value is the value returned from the callback, and which includes the dependencies of the original `Output`.
 If the callback itself returns an `Output`, the dependencies of that output are unioned into the dependencies of the returned `Output`.

 > Note: The `Output` itself cannot be used directly in string concatenation or other operations, as it is not itself the value of the output.
 To transform the value of the output (when it becomes available), the `apply` method should be used instead.